currymichael/blog/docs/about.md

 ---
 layout: page
-title: "scooby doo"
+title: "About"
 ---

-# About
+Born in Danbury, Connecticut.
+Studied in New York, New York.

-Made in Oakland.
+Made in Oakland, California.

 /&/